kunaldhanawade02/Virtual-Assistant/README.md

 - Built by Kunal Dhanawade
 - Developed using Python, utilizing various libraries and APIs.
-- OpenAI GPT-3.5 model used for conversation generatio
+- OpenAI GPT-3.5 model used for conversation generation

 ## Installation
 1. Clone the repository to your local machine: